 Even though your plumbing lines have been flushed to remove dirt and foreign matter, small amounts of minerals may enter the line.
 Aerators on the faucets strain much of this from your water.
 However, minerals, etc. caught in these aerators may cause the faucets to drip because washers wear more rapidly when they come in contact with foreign matter.
-See "Dripping Faucets" on Page 61 for additional information.
+Any tampering or alterations to the plumbing will be considered the cause of the debris in the pipes and will not be covered by the limited warranty.
+See "Dripping Faucets" section of this manual for additional information.